 And there is no good answer.

-It depends on the hired company and how much is being outsourced.
+It depends on the hirrd company and how much is being outsourced.
 There are so many factors to consider in the cost, so be sure to look at all the options before deciding whether or not to outsource your sales.
 It's best to decide on a budget before making that leap, so no one is surprised when the bill comes around to the accounting or HR department.

 Outsourcing also means a loss of control over the sales process.